One 911 Call About A Black Bird Watcher Wasn't Enough For Amy Cooper. So She Called Again The Same Day.

-The saga of Amy Cooper, a white woman who called police on a Black bird watcher, continues.
+The saga of Amy Cooper, a white Canadian woman who called police on a Black bird watcher in New York, continues.
 Cooper, who was caught on camera making false accusations to the police in Central Park, was charged with a misdemeanor for filing a false report after a video of her run-in with Christian Cooper (no relation) went viral on the internet.
 Now, as the case moves through the courts, a previously undisclosed second phone call to 911, in which Ms. Cooper accuses Mr. Cooper of trying to "assault" her, has been revealed.

 Advertisement